Best Smart Home Devices for Renters in 2026

 What Smart Home Security Features Are Worth Paying For

-Worth it: Professional monitoring for elderly residents living alone, 24/7 camera recording (especially for homes with documented break-in history in the area), integrated smoke/CO detection.
+Totally worth it: Professional monitoring for elderly residents living alone.
+Also, 24/7 camera recording (especially if your home has a documented break-in history in the area) and integrated smoke/CO detection.

-Not worth it: “Cellular backup” on a $9.99/month subscription when your WiFi rarely goes out.
-“Emergency dispatch” features that overlap with simply calling 911 yourself.
+Probably not worth it: Paying for “cellular backup” on a $9.99/month subscription when your WiFi almost never goes out.
+And those “emergency dispatch” features?
+They often just overlap with you simply calling 911 yourself.

 Also see our guide on Best Smart Home Devices Under $100 and our Smart Home Gadgets hub for complementary recommendations.